Base Material Thickness (mm): 0.42, 0.48

 For more information on foot traffic performance of Stramit's roofing profiles refer to Stramit's Foot Traffic Guide.

-Stramit CapacityPLUS™660 Deep Roof Cladding is manufactured from G550 colour coated steel or zinc-aluminium alloy coated steel.
+Stramit CapacityPLUS™660 Deep Roof Cladding is manufactured from G550 colour coated steel, aluminium-zinc-magnesium or zinc-aluminium alloy coated steel.
 In some locations galvanised and severe environment colour coated steel may be available by arrangement.

 Colour coated steels are in accordance with AS/NZS2728 – Category 3 and, for the substrate, with AS1397.
 Aluminium-zinc-magnesium alloy coated AM100/AM125 or ZM275, zinc-aluminium alloy coated AZ150 and galvanised Z450 conform to AS1397.

 The minimum roof slope for Stramit CapacityPLUS™660 Deep Roof Cladding is 1 degree.

 Stramit CapacityPLUS™ 660 Deep Roof Cladding may be gently spring-curved, concave and convex, including curved ridges, provided it is sealed at the apex, and within recommended limits.
 These limits are yet to be determined.

 All metal roof sheeting is subject to thermal expansion and this needs to be accommodated where there is a temperature difference between the sheeting and the structure.

 The colour of the sheeting will affect the amount of thermal expansion, and whether the sheet is flat or cured will affect its ability to resist without problems.
 Sheet lengths should be limited as follows.

 Stramit CapacityPLUS™660 Deep Roof Cladding has excellent water-carrying capacity enabling roof slopes to be as low as 1° for many applications.

 Roof run lengths are the combined lengths of all roof elements contributing to a single pan drainage path.
 This can include the roof length upstream of a roof penetration that concentrates flow into other pans.